munificent/craftinginterpreters/book/closures.md

 }
 ```

-If we disassemble the instruction that creates the closure for `inner()` it
+If we disassemble the instruction that creates the closure for `inner()`, it
 prints this:

 ```text